Yandex Cloud

 gRPC API

-2. From the list of services, select Managed Service for Kafka.
+2. Navigate to the Managed Service for Kafka service.

-3. Click the name of the cluster you need and select the Hosts tab.
+3. Click the name of your cluster and select the Hosts tab.
 The Availability zone column lists the availability zones for each host.

 yc managed-kafka cluster list-hosts <cluster_name_or_ID>